duckietown-ethz/proj-lfivop-ml/dt-object-detection-training/README.md

 1. Stop all windows:
     1. Resume the screen session using `screen -r`
     2. Then cycle through all the windows (`Ctrl-a n`) and exit the window (`exit`) which will stop all running processes in the window
-2. Stopping all remaining running Docker containers
+2. Stop all remaining running Docker containers
     1. `docker ps` to find the container ids
     2. `docker stop container_id` to stop the container
 3. Remove the working directory with `rm -r workdir`